Background

 On 24 May 2024, the Labour party renamed its New Deal for Working People to Make Work Pay in order to reassure businesses, and promised a full consultation before enacting legislation.

-It confirmed various policies, including removing current trade union legislation, a reduction in government outsourcing, and an end to hire and re-fire (unless bankruptcy would otherwise result), as well as “day one rights” on unfair dismissal, parental leave and sick pay (all subject to an employer's probationary periods and other possible exemptions yet to be made clear).
+The legislation will enact various policies, including removing some current trade union legislation, a reduction in government outsourcing, and an end to hire and re-fire (unless bankruptcy would otherwise result), as well as “day one rights” on unfair dismissal, parental leave and sick pay (all subject to an employer's probationary periods and other possible exemptions).

 See our article: New employment rules to impact employers